 The Jews reminisced over the temperate Muslim government, the safety, stability and tolerance of Muslim rule.
 It had all been replaced by Christian war, blood, danger, instability and fierce anti-semitism.
 The Muslims had also allowed the co-existence of Orthodox Greek Christians, and also Christian Copts, Syrians, Jacobites and Armenians.
 These relatively peaceful Christian groups were all oppressed by the new Christians proclaiming Latin patriarchy.
 The Catholics destroyed all peace in the whole Middle East.
 The more pagan Christians, peaceful and tolerant, were shocked at how low and barbaric Western Christianity had become.

+During the middle ages, Jews faced periods of forced expullsion "from almost every country of Christian Europe"1.
 In England the Jews' situation was unique.
 Before Christianity, England contained many religions, pagan Celts, druids, natural religions and an assortment of imported beliefs all co-existed.
 But the conversion of the Roman Empire to Christianity led to a top-down enforcement of Christianity.
 The populace were convinced, coerced and led into Christianity by varied ingenious schemes, and all other religious beliefs were purged.
 Christianity meant the end of religious pluralism in England in the Middle Ages; if the Jews were present before 1000CE, they too would have been violently purged.
 Jews were introduced to England only in the 11th century, but by then England was already Christian.
 They were imported as subservients to the Christian government, coerced into providing trading advice and financial services.

 The thirteenth century saw continuing Papal legislation limiting the rights of Jews, cross-marriage and even cross-contact between Jews and Christians were enforced, with Jews living in walled-off areas.
 The Catholic Church led the world in making new, innovative ways at dehumanizing the Jews, removing every right possible.